Mandatory COVID-19 Vaccination Policy

 The University reserves the right to request additional documentation supporting the need for an exemption.
 The University will keep confidential any medical information obtained in connection with your request for exemption.

 Requesting Additional Time

-Employees who have attempted to comply with the policy but are unable to meet the deadlines for receiving a full dosage of vaccine or submitting medical documentation to support a medical exemption, through no fault of their own, may contact Human Resources in advance of August 26 to request a temporary extension to the compliance deadline.
+Employees who have attempted to comply with the policy but are unable to meet the deadlines for receiving a full dosage of vaccine or submitting medical documentation to support a medical exemption, through no fault of their own, may contact Occupational Health.

 Requirements Upon Receiving Exemption